cyclus/cyclus.github.com/source/user/writing_input.rst

     {
       "note": {
-        "to": "Matt"
+        "to": "Matt",
-        "from": "Anthony"
+        "from": "Anthony",
-        "heading": "Cyclus released today"
+        "heading": "Cyclus released today",
         "body": "We have released Cyclus v1.0 for everyone to use."
       }
     }